 If you are business owner or professional, you can start issuing and managing shares all online.
 Try out our Eqvista App, it is free!

-At first, you would not need any stock certificate forms, where you require signatures from the recipients for proof of receipt.
+At first, you would not need any stock certificate forms, where you require signatures for proof of receipt.
 Alternatively, you can just email the shareholder the relevant details of the issuance and the company in a notice form.
 In case the shareholder needs any additional information, they can easily request for the same online.

 Switching Over is Easy

 In short, if you do not want to track all the shareholders down, you do not need to.
-You can keep a track of all the uncertified shares along with the existing certificates in the same system.
+You can keep a track of all the uncertificated shares along with the existing certificates in the same system.

 Enables Businesses to Act As Their Own Transfer Agent

-And with this, the company would not have to hire and pay someone else for the transfer process and can act as their own transfer agents.
+And with this, the company would not have to hire and pay someone for the transfer process and can act as their own transfer agents.

 Control With Software